Postdoctoral Research Associate

-Eugene is undertaking postdoctoral work at the National University Singapore Business School.
-He is a Ph.D.
-Candidate in the Behavioral Science Group at Warwick Business School (WBS) and works in partnership with Which? - The UK Consumer Rights Association.
+Eugene is a postdoctoral researcher at the National University Singapore.
+He holds a Ph.D. in Behavioral Science from the Warwick Business School (WBS) and worked in partnership with Which? - The UK Consumer Rights Association.

 Eugene’s main research motivation is situated at the intersection between emotion and interpersonal decision-making.
 He investigates the cognitive, motivational, and social properties of discrete emotions in individual and joint decision-making.
 He uses mixed methodologies, such as systematic reviews and experiments, to advance theoretical knowledge.